wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-5/README.md

 It is ideal to keep your public GitHub repository up to date.
 Typically, module authors will create a `"tag"` on GitHub that matches the version that is pushed to `npm`.
 This can act as an audit trail for users wishing to see the source code of the module at a particular version, without having to download it via npm.

-However, please

 > [!NOTE]
-> That nothing is enforcing a rule that the code you publish to npm has to match the code you publish to GitHub:
+> However, please note That nothing is enforcing a rule that the code you publish to npm has to match the code you publish to GitHub:

 ```sh